bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

                                                  "Late Cretaceous"))
 ```

-We can plot our skylines as error bars, with a discrete bar showing the range of estimated diversification rates in each time interval.
+We can plot our skyline as error bars, with a discrete bar showing the range of estimated diversification rates in each time interval.

 ```R
 #Plot diversification skyline as error bars